-If you’re looking for the public facing external IP address that the outside world sees of an iPhone (or any smartphone for that matter) when using it’s cellular data connection, you won’t find the external IP alongside the local IP in iOS Settings.
+If you’re looking for the public facing external IP address that the outside world sees of an iPhone, iPad, (or any smartphone for that matter) when using a cellular data connection or ISP, you won’t find the external IP alongside the local IP in iOS Settings.

-- Google for “What is my IP”
+- Google search for “What is my IP”

 - Find the public facing outside IP at the very top of the screen, without interacting with any search results

 Because Google search now provides external IP address natively, you no longer need to visit some of the third party web sites to find this handy information.